TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 Renders items in the visible window defined by the scroll offset and the size of the component.
 Calls class methods to map between offsets and item indexes.
 There are separate implementations for fixed and variable size items provided by the fixed and variable size component subclasses.

 Rendering creates an outer, fixed size div, and an inner child div, big enough to hold all the items.
-The component maintains refs to both divs which are exposed to it's parent component.
+The component maintains refs to both divs which are exposed to its parent component.
 The component also uses the outer ref itself when imperatively adjusting the scroll offset.

 ## ComponentDidMount